 Colonial-era gazetteers of the United Provinces mention Alopi Devi Temple as a focal point during Navratri festivities and as part of the religious landscape linked to the Sangam pilgrimage route.
 These records, while brief, confirm the temple’s recognized status within both local devotion and broader regional pilgrimage traditions.

 The Alopi Devi Temple stands in the quiet yet spiritually charged neighborhood of Alopibagh, in southern Prayagraj, Uttar Pradesh.
-It sits just about 3 km from the Sangam, where the Ganga, Yamuna, and the mythical Saraswati meet—a spot revered by millions.
+It sits just about 3 km from the Sangam, where the Ganga, Yamuna, and the mythical Saraswati river meet-a spot revered by millions.

 If you’re exploring on foot from the Sangam area, it’s a pleasant short walk through bustling lanes lined with sweet shops, flower vendors, and pilgrims heading for the morning darshan.